HorizonHnk/Television-Broadcasting-Technology-Guide/README.md

 - [ ] Regulatory changes (spectrum reallocation)
 - [ ] Technology roadmaps (5G integration)
 - [ ] Case studies (implementation examples)
+- [ ] Create detailed documentation folders
+- [ ] Add tutorial content for each technology
+- [ ] Industry analysis reports
+- [ ] Calculation tools and utilities

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/HorizonHnk/Television-Broadcasting-Technology-Guide/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ### License Summary
 - ✅ Commercial use